-Line of Credit and Term Loan
+Line of Credit

 On October 4, 2017, Jacoby & Co.
-Inc. the managing member of Greenlane Holdings, LLC, entered into a credit agreement with Fifth Third Bank.
-The credit agreement originally provided for a revolving credit facility of up to \$8.0 million.
+Inc., the managing member of Greenlane Holdings, LLC, entered into a credit agreement with Fifth Third Bank.
+The credit agreement provides for a revolving credit facility of up to \$8.0 million.
 Jacoby & Co.
-Inc.'s obligations as the borrower under the credit facility were guaranteed by Aaron LoCascio and Adam Schoenfeld as the stockholders of Jacoby & Co.
-Inc. at such time, and by all of our operating subsidiaries and were secured by a first priority security interest in substantially all of the assets of Greenlane Holdings, LLC and its operating subsidiaries.
-The revolving credit facility originally matured on October 3, 2018.
+Inc.'s obligations under the credit facility are guaranteed by Aaron LoCascio and Adam Schoenfeld and by all of our operating subsidiaries and are secured by a first priority security interest in certain assets of Greenlane Holdings, LLC and its operating subsidiaries.
+The revolving credit facility matures on October 3, 2018.